python/cpython/Doc/library/shlex.rst

 shlex Objects
 -------------

-A :class:`shlex` instance has the following methods:
+A :class:`~shlex.shlex` instance has the following methods:

 .. method:: shlex.get_token()

    Return a token.
 If tokens have been stacked using :meth:`push_token`, pop a token off the stack.
 Otherwise, read one from the input stream.
-If reading encounters an immediate end-of-file, :attr:`self.eof` is returned (the empty string (``''``) in non-POSIX mode, and ``None`` in POSIX mode).
+If reading encounters an immediate end-of-file, :attr:`eof` is returned (the empty string (``''``) in non-POSIX mode, and ``None`` in POSIX mode).